The Josefson--Nissenzweig theorem and filters on $\omega$: Introduction

-The second main application of our results concerns Grothendieck Banach spaces.
+The second main application of our results concerns Banach spaces which are Grothendieck.
 Recall that a Banach space $E$ is \textit{Grothendieck} (or has \textit{the Grothendieck property}) if every weak* null sequence in the dual space $E^*$ is also weakly null.
-For (non)-examples of Grothendieck spaces we refer the reader to \cite[Introduction]{KSZ}, here we only mention that it is an open question for which compact spaces $K$ the space $C(K)$ is Grothendieck (see \cite[Section 3]{Die73}).
-Note that it is well-known that if a compact space $K$ contains a non-trivial convergent sequence, then the space $C(K)$ is not Grothendieck.
-The latter fact may be stated in the following filter-like way: if the space $N_{Fr}$, where $Fr$ denotes the Fr\'echet filter on $\omega$ (see Section \ref{sec:prelim}), homeomorphically embeds into a compact space $K$, then $C(K)$ is not a Grothendieck space.
-We generalize this result as follows.
+The class of Grothendieck spaces contains such important objects as reflexive spaces, the space $\elli$ of bounded sequences or, more generally, spaces $C(K)$ for $K$ extremely disconnected (\cite{Gro53}), von Neumann algebras (\cite{Pfi94}), the space $H^\infty$ of bounded analytic functions on the open unit disc (\cite{Bou83}), etc. It is however an open problem of characterizing compact spaces $K$ such that the space $C(K)$ is Grothendieck (see \cite[Section 3]{Die73}).
+It is well-known that if a compact space $K$ contains a non-trivial convergent sequence, then the space $C(K)$ is not Grothendieck.
+The latter fact may be stated in the following filter-like way: if the space $N_{Fr}$, where $Fr$ is the Fr\'{e}chet filter on $\omega$, homeomorphically embeds into a compact space $K$, then $C(K)$ is not a Grothendieck space.
+Using the results provided above, we generalize this folklore fact in the following way (for details, see Section \ref{sec:tychonoff}).

-\begin{restatable*}{corollary}{corellonegrnfx} Let $F$ be a free filter on $\omega$ such that the space $N_F$ has the BJNP (e.g. $F$ is contained in the filter dual to a density ideal or a summable ideal).
-If $K$ is a compact space such that $N_F$ homeomorphically embeds into $K$, then $C(K)$ is not a Grothendieck space. \noproof \end{restatable*}
+\begin{corollaryl} Let $F$ be a free filter on $\omega$ such that $F\le_K\zZ^*$.
+If $K$ is a compact space such that $N_F$ homeomorphically embeds into $K$, then $C(K)$ is not a Grothendieck space. \end{corollaryl}